Personal Data We Collect

 Registration and Contact Information

-We collect information about you when you (a) register to use the Services and (b) otherwise provide contact information to us via email, mail, or through our Services.
-This information you provide may include your username, first and last name, email address, organization name or telephone number.
+We collect information about you when you (a) register to use the Services and (b) otherwise provide contact information to us via email or through our Services.
+This information you provide may include your email address, first and last name, organization name and telephone number.
+Additionally, Skedda may collect your photo (avatar) if the corresponding Associated Venue has configured its Skedda account to do so (please contact your Associated Venues if unsure).

 Technical, Usage and Location Information